Quantitative connection between the nanoscale electronic inhomogeneity and the pseudogap of Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ superconductors: Results and discussion

 There are two mutually exclusive scenarios regarding the connection between INSEG coverage and the pseudogaps: one is that the connection between 50\% (100\%) coverage to the upper (lower) pseudogap is only a surface manifestation of a intrinsically bulk pseudogap, therefore, the nanoscale inhomogeneity is just a surface state that is distinct from bulk.
 The other is that it is an intrinsic property of the CuO$_2$ plane that the INSEG is not confined to the surface but also exists throughout the bulk.
-We are not aware of any bulk transition that induces the surface coverage properties as we have observed here.
+To resolve these two conflicting view it is important to point out the fact that both pseudogap and the INSEG are pure 2D properties.
+Indeed recent studies showed that the in-plane charge ordering observed by surface and bulk probes are the same in the purely oxygen-doped Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ \cite{net14}.
+Similar observations that electronic structure observed by STM exists in the bulk are also reported in the La-doped Bi$_2$Sr$_2$CuO$_{6+\delta}$ \cite{com14} and the Dy-doped Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ \cite{net14}.
+These are clear indications that the electronic structure observed by STM on the surface also exists in the bulk.
+On the other hand we are not aware of any bulk transition that induces the surface coverage properties as we have observed here.
 It is very difficult to envision that the connection between the specific coverage of CuO$_2$ planes and the two pseudogaps over such wide doping range is only a surface property.
 In fact, similar characteristics and similar nanoscale inhomogeneity were observed in very different HTCS \cite{kat05,koh07} that we expect, if the gap map data sets are available in the literature, then the gap map would lead to the same coverage as we observed.
-Furthermore, UEPD is constructed from the reported $T^*$ and $E^*$, of many HTCS with $T_c^{max} \sim$ 90 K, measured by various surface-sensitive probes and bulk probes that cannot be just coming from a surface state.
-In light of the aforementioned observations and the further connection between the 100\% and 50\% coverage of CuO$_2$ planes by INSEG to the lower and the upper pseudogaps, respectively, we argue that the specific coverage of the CuO$_2$ planes by INSEG should be intrinsic, at least, to Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ and, more likely, to be generic to HTCS with $T_c^{max} \sim$ 90 K. This conclusion is also consistent to the fact that pseudogap is a pure 2D property as we have shown in Ref.\ \onlinecite{hon04}.
+Furthermore, the present quantitative connection between the INSEG observed in Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ to the UEPD suggests that the INSEG state is a universal property for hole-doped HTCS with $T_c^{max} \sim$ 90 K. In light of the aforementioned observations and the further connection between the 100\% and 50\% coverage of CuO$_2$ planes by INSEG to the lower and the upper pseudogaps, respectively, we argue that the specific coverage of the CuO$_2$ planes by INSEG should be at least intrinsic to Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ and, more likely, to be generic to HTCS with $T_c^{max} \sim$ 90 K.